We are currently recruiting volunteers to support residents at Wesburn Manor.

 Resident and Family Survey

-The advice of Residents’ Council was sought in developing and carrying out the annual Your Opinion Counts Survey which was administered in September 2023.
+The advice of Residents’ Council and Family Council was sought in developing and carrying out the annual Your Opinion Counts Survey which was administered in September 2024.

-The results were presented to Residents’ Council in February 2024 and advice was sought in the development of the Quality Improvement Plan.
+The results were presented to Residents’ Council and Family Council in January 2025, and advice was sought in the development of the Quality Improvement Plan.
 Updates on the plan and projects will be provided throughout the year as requested by the chairs of these committees.

 Communication and Records of Quality Improvement Work